vagaisuresh/CQRSArchitecture/README.md

 ---

-# CQRS and MediatR in ASP.NET Core
+# A Clean Architecture implementation using the CQRS pattern with MediatR in ASP.NET Core.

 An implementation of **Clean Architecture** using CQRS (Command Query Responsibility Segregation) pattern and MediatR library in **ASP.NET Core**, structured to promote scalability, maintainability, and testability.
 This project demonstrates the separation of concerns through clearly defined layers—**Domain, Application, Infrastructure,** and **API**—and follows industry best practices such as the **Repository pattern, Unit of Work,** and **SOLID principles**, making the codebase modular and easy to extend.